LoopKit/loopdocs/docs/faqs/glossary.md

 **Pull Request**: formal method to request changes to a repository

+**QR**: a machine-readable code consisting of an array of black and white squares

 **Quit the Loop App**: quit out of the app - different from closing the app - typically you swipe up in the app switcher

 **repository**: contains project files and each file's revision history